Otto Kranzbühler: Kranzbühler before the IMT at Nuremberg

 Before the International Military Tribunal at Nuremberg, Dönitz was indicted as a major war criminal on three counts: (1) "conspiracy to commit crimes against peace", (2) "Planning, initiating, and waging wars of aggression", and (3) "crimes against the laws of war".
 Dönitz was not indicted on a fourth count of "crimes against humanity".
 Kranzbühler had the unprecedented task of defending Nazi Germany's last Reichspräsident (President) and Grand Admiral.

 Kranzbühler made his presence known immediately.
 In his very first court appearance, he appeared before the international tribunal in his full Kriegsmarine uniform, indicating that if the head of the Navy was on trial, then it would be the Navy that would defend him.
-This entrance caught not only the attention of the members of the court, but also a group of armed Russian guards who immediately confronted Kranzbühler.
+This entrance caught the immediate attention of the members of the court.

 The indictments made against Dönitz bothered Kranzbühler a great deal.
 As a result, he wanted to make it immediately clear to the tribunal that, though on the losing side of the war, Dönitz's actions were not deserving of the indictments brought against him.
 Kranzbühler argued that if the Grand Admiral of the German Navy was to be tried, he should be addressed by the court with the respect he deserved as a military leader.
 While the prosecutors (including Chief Prosecutor Robert Jackson) and judges at Nuremberg continued to address the defendant without any recognition, Kranzbühler always referred to Dönitz as Grand Admiral, or "Herr Grossadmiral".